 In April 2021, we issued an Initial Report, which provides a summary of legal principles and fair lending testing, and a descriptive history of the events leading up to the Monitorship.

-On November 10, 2021, we issued a public Second Report, providing further detail regarding the methodology and fair lending tests conducted to date.
+On November 10, 2021, we issued a public Second Report, providing further detail regarding the methodology and fair lending tests conducted at that time.